 The MPO's Transit Modernization Program was established in Destination 2040, the MPO's current Long-Range Transportation Plan.
 This program will allocate a portion of the MPO's Regional Target Highway funds to transit projects that advance the MPO's goals in the region, including upgrades to stations and facilities and the purchase of vehicles for transit providers.
-Scoring criteria are being developed for this program during FFY 2020 and specific projects will be funded through this program during a future TIP cycle.
-The MPO anticipates allocating five percent of its funding, or approximately \$5,500,000 annually, to this program beginning in FFY 2025.
+The MPO has begun allocating approximately five percent of its annual funding, or \$5,500,000 annually, to this program beginning in FFY 2025.
+Specific projects will be funded using these reserved funds in future TIP cycles.